Kelly Levenda

 As Student Programs Attorney, Kelly manages the organization’s student chapter program.
 She is a 2013 graduate of Lewis & Clark Law School in Portland, Oregon.
 During law school, she served as a Source Checker and Associate Editor of Animal Law Review, interned at the Animal Law Clinic, and was co-director of the school’s Animal Legal Defense Fund Student Chapter.
 Kelly completed her bachelor’s degree at University of Illinois where she studied Pre-Veterinary Animal Science.

-Kelly lives in Oklahoma City with her partner and their three animal companions: cats, Mori and Ollie, and energetic border collie, Bernie.
+Kelly lives in Portland, OR with her partner and their three cats, Rat, Kevin, and Bennie, and their dog, Howie.